 In 2016, Grey County received $100,000 in funding from the Ministry of Transportation to develop a strategy to coordinate rural transportation for residents.
 Using this funding, Grey County partnered with Home and Community Support Services of Grey-Bruce (HCSS) to pilot a better transportation system.
 With HCSS acting as the lead agency for the project, the Movin’GB Transportation pilot was launched in 2015.

-Funding for the project was extended by the Ministry through the 2017 year.
+Funding for the project was extended by the Ministry until March 2018.

-New Service Route: Highway 10 Owen Sound to Shelburne
+Pilot Highway 10 Service Between Owen Sound and Shelburne

 What is Movin’GB?